sendwithus/competencies/competencies/ml-framework-mxnet.md

 ## How do you prove it?

-- You have an understanding of choosing MXNet over other frameworks.
+- You understand when to use MXNet over other frameworks.

 - You know the general differences of hardware consumption using MXNet over other frameworks.